chao-ji/tf-resnet-cifar10/README.md

 ### Build Resnet Model
+Here we outline the structure of Resnet model.

-##### Initial Conv layer
+##### Initial Conv Layer
-The Resnet model backbone starts with an initial conv layer with no bias:
+The Resnet model backbone starts with an initial conv layer with no bias.
+It simply increases the depth of the input feature map (images) via a single conv op.
 <img src="files/init_conv.png" width="400">

 ##### Blocks and Units